-Day One: Say “Cheese!”, as this tour begins with the visitation of a selection of the artisan cheesemakers.
+Say “Cheese!”, as this tour begins with the visitation of a selection of the artisan cheesemakers.
 Visitations to the creameries in the Adna/Boisfert Valley region will allow you to taste cheeses with names like, “Black Sheep Tomme” or Queso de Oveja.
 And that is just the beginning…there are three farms producing delicious tasting cheese for you to experience.

 Arriving at the Peninsula, a gourmet lunch awaits you at the in Seaview.
 Their purpose is to provide a casual, warm and friendly dining experience, and by taking advantage of and featuring seasonally available foods you can be assured of mouthwatering delicacies including the locally caught seafood.

 After lunch, you will be visiting two sustainable farms; one grows lavender, the other features blueberries, and cranberries.
 The cranberry has been here for centuries as the Native Americans used it to flavor the dried salmon during the winter months.
 But you will learn this and more at the Cranberry Museum…and the gift shop is an experience in itself!
 To round out the first day, dinner will be served to you at the historic Shelburne Inn and afterward, enjoy a walk under the stars along the beach or on the boardwalk.